aadel112/googoose/README.md

 * download: true - used in the default finish action. determines whether the page should be downloaded as a Word document or displayed as HTML.
 * toc: 'div.googoose.toc' - if used by the developer this jQuery selector will translate into a Word table of contents.
 * pagebreak: 'div.googoose.break' - if used by the developer at this jQuery selector will translate into a Microsoft Word page break.
-* convertcanvas: true - this option is currently unused.
 * headerarea: 'div.googoose.header' - the content in this jQuery selector will be put in the Microsoft Word document header.
 * footerarea: 'div.googoose.footer' - the content in this jQuery selector will be put in the document footer.
 * headerid: 'googoose-header' - used solely by the googoose internals